Raju Lama

-Raju Lama (राजु लामा; born 16 March 1978) is a Nepalese singer-songwriter.
+Raju Lama (राजु लामा; born 16 March 1978) is a Nepalese singer-songwriter and an Everester.
 He is the main singer of the musical band Mongolian Heart.
 His work involves songs in Nepali, Tibetan, Tamang and other languages.
 Lama is currently based in the US and Nepal.
 He is one of the coaches in The Voice of Nepal.